stinanerin/my-lists/README.md

 It was an incredibly challenging project, knowing nothing about APIs before - but all the more rewarding in the end!

 I will certainly keep improving the code as a stomach flu kept me from doing all the features we planned to have the time to do!
-Most notably having mixed data flows.
+Most notably streamlining the data flow.

 ### Developer - Shopping List